My Experience Working With Book Cover Designers On 99designs

 TIP: 99designs automatically detects the country you are in, so make sure you’re smarter than I was and you embark on this adventure not while you are in a foreign country because the platform adapts the language and currency to where you are.
 Language difficulties aside, I managed to switch to English.

 TIP: By all means, do not start a project on 99designs if you don’t have time on your hands.
-This is perhaps the most valuable advice to take into consideration right after doing your homework on what a book cover in your genre should look like.
+From my experience with 99designs, this is perhaps the most valuable advice to take into consideration right after doing your homework on what a book cover in your genre should look like.

 Designers only have a few days to impress you, get your feedback and get to work for the best possible result.